davilafmx/airbnb_analysis/Read_me-P3.md

 ### Key Takeaways

-The project facilitated learning outcomes in SQL-PG Admin, *Streamlit*, Python data analysis, geospatial analysis, and data visualization techniques.
+The project facilitated learning outcomes in SQL-PG Admin, Seaborn, Python data analysis, geospatial analysis, and data visualization techniques.
 It enhanced problem-solving and data-driven decision-making skills.

 Ethical data considerations made by using all public data resources within Air BNB and travel websites